IOxCyber/Hash4Bash/BashTips&Tricks.md

   - type :set number
   - Number will show on screen.
  6. Positional Parameter ($0) return the name of the shell or shell script if used within script.
 [Positional Parameters: Starts from $1, $2, $3....$N]
+ 7. Bash expression: Combination of operators, features, or values used to form a bash conditional statement.
+Conditional expression could be binary or unary expression which involves numeric, string or any commands whose return status is zero when success.

 [^1]: This operator shifts the bits of the left operand to right by number of times specified by right operand. eg. a>>1